 Jake Gyllenhaal as Spider-Man

 I guess there is no pleasing everyone.
 No, we love both Marvel and DC for what they are.
 I am glad that the two universes are so different.
 If I want a light-hearted action extravaganza I am able to go see a Marvel film.
 If I want an epic film with breathtaking visuals and god-like characters I’ll go see a DC film.
 Two different worlds.
 Two different moods.
-One fan.
+Very different fans.